lefuturiste/statuer-api/README.md

 - **Service**: inside a project you will have many service for example an API, a database, a user dashboard or panel, workers and more
 - **Incident**: when a service fail a incident will be created this incident will be considered as 'resolved' when the service is up again

-### Alerting
+### Notifier

-This piece of code will be called when there is a need of alerting.
+This piece of code will be called when there is a need of alerting when the status of a service change.

-- Webhook
+- Webhook (previsioning)
-- Specific webhook integration for Slack or Discord
+- Specific webhook integration for Slack (previsioning) or Discord (available)
-- Twitter bot integration
+- Twitter bot integration (previsioning)
-- SMS with different API
+- SMS with different API (previsioning)
-- Email
+- Email (previsioning)

 ### Checker